cbordier/axway-open-docs/content/en/docs/central/connect-aws-gateway/prepare-amplify-central-1.md

 draft: false
 weight: 10
 description: >-
-  Learn how to:
-  * Virtualize Axway AWS API Gateway within AMPLIFY Central by using an environment
-  * Secure the connection between AMPLIFY Central and the agents using a Service Account
+Learn how to virtualize Axway API Gateway within AMPLIFY Central by using an environment.
+Secure the connection between AMPLIFY Central and the agents by using a Service Account.
 ---

 ## Before you start